osohq/oso/docs/content/node/getting-started/quickstart/index.md

 ---
 title: Quickstart (5 min)
 description: |
   Ready to get started?
-See Oso in action, and walk through adding roles to an app.
+See Oso in action and walk through adding roles to an app.
 weight: 1
 ---